UCL-EPSRC-DTP/2025-26-project-catalogue/themes/healthcare-technologies.md

 Information about Healthcare Technologies can be found on [EPSRC’s website](https://www.ukri.org/what-we-offer/browse-our-areas-of-investment-and-support/healthcare-technologies-theme/)

+[2531ac1467](../projects/2531ac1467.md) Developing a novel strategy for site-selective amide formation at C-terminal cysteines to enable the synthesis of homogeneous state-of-the-art antibody conjugates

+[2531ac1472](../projects/2531ac1472.md) Development of Bioengineered AI-Driven Myelin Models as a Humanised Platform for Therapeutic Screening in Longevity and Neurodegenerative Diseases

+[2531ac1475](../projects/2531ac1475.md) Novel statistical methodology to assess the reliability of observational data for heterogeneous treatment effect estimation

 [2531ad1485](../projects/2531ad1485.md) SNIFF (Smell-based Novel Investigation for Fungal Findings)

 [2531ad1490](../projects/2531ad1490.md) Gene therapy vector engineering for sustainable manufacture